 5. Behaviour Report

-I provide a full written report combined with a high quality DVD reflecting my experience and time with the dog and owner.
-This method of evidence submission has proven to be highly successful and persuasive in court; avoiding destruction of the dog in the vast majority of cases.
+I provide a full written report combined with a high-quality DVD or SD card reflecting my experience and time with the dog and owner.
+This method of evidence submission has proven to be highly successful and persuasive in court; avoiding the destruction of the dog in the vast majority of cases.